jdoherty78/LESSONS/README.md

 Attempt to Organize Growing Chaos of Repositories

 GUESSING GAME<br>
-*a simple guessing game, where the user has a limited number of attempts to guess the correct number.
+1) A simple guessing game, where the user has a limited number of attempts to guess the correct number.
 Hints are given.<br>
 <br>
 TKINTER<br>
 1) simple gui app<br>